Five Tips For Beginning Yoga

 This is also true about how you practice yoga.
 It’s a deeply personal journey.
 Don’t worry if you can’t get the pose exactly right your first (or 10th) time!
 It’s about connecting with your body and doing something healthy for your mind, body and soul.

 Looking for even more tips?
-Check out Deb’s blog – 10 things to know before taking your first yoga class.
+Check out Deb’s blog –.